First Offense DWI Lawyer Trenton

 Hamilton DUI Defense Attorneys

 The drunk driving lawyers at Kamensky Cohen & Riechelson have more than 40 years of experience serving clients in Mercer County, including Ewing, Hopewell Township, and Lawrence.
-Our litigators include a New Jersey Certified Trial Attorney, as well as a New Jersey “Super Lawyer” who has been recognized by his peers as one of the best lawyers in the state.
+Our litigators include a New Jersey Certified Trial Attorney who has been recognized by his peers as one of the best lawyers in the state.
 Additionally, our DWI defense team is familiar with local courtroom procedure, so we can guide you through the complex NJ legal process and offer unique insight into prosecutorial strategies.
 Call KCR today to discuss your first offense DWI charges.

 New Jersey DWI Statute: N.J.S.A.
 39:4-50